olicauli/oli-bot/README.md

 ### to create your own version of hythlodaeus:

+note: this set of instructions won't fully work due to the database not being set up or fully configurable yet.

 in order to run the bot, make sure that you have [npm](https://www.npmjs.com/) and [node.js](https://nodejs.org/en/) installed.

 1. [follow the discordJS instructions](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)